jnccd/graph-draw-project/README.md

 ![OwO thewes missing some something D:](Documentation-Resources/gui.png "Hey, im a popup :P")

 The left side of the GUI is designed similarly to a generic video player with the play plause button and the progress bar showing the progress through the video.
 However we also need buttons to step through the animation frame by frame.
-Similarly to sony vegas' gui I seperate the video player controls from the frame by frame buttons.
+Similarly to Sony Vegas' GUI I seperate the video player controls from the frame by frame buttons.

-The right side of the GUI contains additional information like the legend, similarly to YouTubes info panel that i enabled on certain videos.
-The information displayed here is always important so there is no option to hide it.
+The right side of the GUI contains additional information like the legend, similarly to YouTubes info panel that are enabled on certain videos.

-Within the editorTab there is some padding around the editorPane because the text would otherwise start directly next to the background and no other text editor does that.
+Within the editorTab there is some padding around the editorPane because the text would otherwise start directly next to the background.

 ### Filtering